Kotlin/kotlinx.serialization/docs/builtin-classes.md

 ### Long numbers as strings

 The JSON output from the previous example will get decoded normally by Kotlin serialization running on Kotlin/JS.
-However, if we try parse this JSON by native JavaScript methods, we get this truncated result.
+However, if we try to parse this JSON by native JavaScript methods, we get this truncated result.

 ```
 JSON.parse("{\"signature\":2067120338512882656}")